jeysal/livetemplate-scriptengine-macro/README.md

 In the expression field, enter for example `script("javascript:21 * 2")`.
 This will replace your variable with the result of the javascript expression `21 * 2`.

-You can also use another language that has a ScriptEngine available.
+You can also [use another language](https://github.com/jeysal/livetemplate-scriptengine-macro/wiki/Defining-a-script#languages) that has a ScriptEngine available.
-Alternatively, you can specify a file path (relative to your home directory or absolute) to avoid writing complex scripts inline in the template variable editor.
+Alternatively, you can [specify a file path](https://github.com/jeysal/livetemplate-scriptengine-macro/wiki/Defining-a-script#script-from-a-file) (relative to your home directory or absolute) to avoid writing complex scripts inline in the template variable editor.

+For more comprehensive and detailed documentation, check out the [wiki](https://github.com/jeysal/livetemplate-scriptengine-macro/wiki)!

 ## License